xitongsys/parquet-go/README.md

 * [parquet-tools](https://github.com/xitongsys/parquet-go/blob/master/tool/parquet-tools): Command line tools that aid in the inspection of Parquet files

-Please start to use it and give feedback or start it!
+Please start to use it and give feedback or just star it!
 Help is needed and anything is welcome.